oilandsugar/ritual-dust/content/craft/fruit-walls-greenhouse.md

 ### The beginnings of the greenhouse

 The first greenhouse came from experiments with placing panes of glass against fruit walls

+### Walpini greenhouse

+built in a pit / partially underground can be used year-round

 ### Links and resources